Edit

 throw Exception::error;

-Instead of throwing an enum value, a best practice is to use the output of the Global::error method as the operand for throw.
+Instead of throwing an enum value, use the output of the Global::error method as the operand for throw.

 The Global::error method can automatically convert a label into the corresponding text.
 This functionality helps you write code that can be localized more easily.